Health impacts of sawdust: Exposure

 Sawdust is most commonly generated when working with wood, whether it be sanding, sawing, or routing.
-Uncommonly, sawdust exposure can come from sweeping dust off of old furniture, which may have sawdust particles inside.
+Uncommonly, sawdust exposure can come from sweeping dust off old furniture, which may have sawdust particles inside.
 Occupations at higher risk include carpenters, construction workers, shipbuilding workers, cleaning or maintenance staff (sawdust generation or reintroduction), and workers in logging, sawmills, furniture, and cabinet making.

 When the dust is inhaled, it is deposited in the nose, throat, and other airways.
 The amount of dust deposited within the airways depends on the size, shape, and density of the dust particles and the strength (turbulence and velocity) of the air-flow.
 Particles with a diameter larger than 5 μm (inspirable particles) are deposited almost completely in the nose, whereas particles 0.5 to 5 μm in diameter (respirable particles) are deposited in the lower airways (IARC 1981, 1995).

 Wood dust usually is measured as the concentration of airborne dust, by particle size distribution, by type of wood, and by other characteristics of wood.
 Total airborne dust concentration is reported as mass per unit volume (usually milligrams of dust per cubic meter of air).
 Wood dust generally is collected by a standard gravimetric method, whereby a sampling pump is used to collect a known volume of air through a special membrane filter contained in a plastic cassette.
 Some sampling studies reported that the particle size distribution varied according to the woodworking operation, with sanding producing smaller particles than sawing, but others found no consistent differences (IARC 1995).
 The majority of the wood-dust mass was reported to be contributed by particles larger than 10 μm in aerodynamic diameter; however, between 61% and 65% of the particles by count measured between 1 and 5 μm in diameter (IARC 1995).